Skip to content

 Comparing to STL set/map

 A btree is both smaller and faster than STL set/map.
 The red-black tree implementation of STL set/map has an overhead of 3 pointers (left, right and parent) plus the node color information for each stored value.
 So a std::set<std::int32_t> consumes 32 bytes for each value stored.
 This btree implementation stores the fixed number of values on a nodes (usually 64) and doesn't store child pointers for leaf nodes.
 The result is that a platanus::btree_set<std::int32> may use much less memory per stored value.
-For the random insertion benchmark in btree_test.cc, a platanus::btree_set<std::int32_t> with 64 values per node uses 4.64 bytes per stored value.
+For the random insertion benchmark, a platanus::btree_set<std::int32_t> with 64 values per node uses 4.64 bytes per stored value.

 Feature